clumpytuna/data-structures-and-algorithms-I-2021/code-review.md

 ```

 ### Configuring CLion
 [CLion] allows you to automatically run a code check for compliance with the style guide.
-To do this, just put the .clang-format and .clang-tidy configuration files in the project directory, and enable clang-format ("Enable ClangFormat" button in right bottom corner).
-If there are problems, see [CLion-tidy], [CLion-format].
+To do this, just put the [.clang-format] and [.clang-tidy] configuration files in the project directory, and enable clang-format ("Enable ClangFormat" button in right bottom corner).
+If there are problems, see [CLion clang-tidy], [CLion clang-format].

 [//]: #
 [Google C++ Style Guide]: <https://google.github.io/styleguide/cppguide.html>